MicrosoftDocs/appcenter-docs/docs/sdk/auth/react-native.md

 Please note the following:

 * The app must be in the foreground before calling `signIn`.
-* App Center associates crash reports and handled errors with the signed-in user after sign-in completes successfully.
+* App Center associates crash reports and handled errors with the signed in user after sign in completes successfully.
-* If sign-in fails, the crash reports and handled errors are not associated with any user.
+* If sign in fails, the crash reports and handled errors are not associated with any user.
-* New push notifications targeting the signed-in user are received on the device that the user has signed into.
+* New push notifications targeting the signed in user are received on the device that the user has signed into.
 * Signing in on a device is not retroactive: the user does not receive push notifications that were sent prior to signing in on that device, and past error or crash reports are not updated with the new user information.
-* The SDK automatically saves the signed-in users' information so they do not have to sign in to app again.
+* The SDK automatically saves the signed in users' information so they do not have to sign in to app again.
-* If the app calls `signIn` again, the SDK shows the sign-in UI again only if the saved sign-in information expired or was revoked by the authentication server.
+* If the app calls `signIn` again, the SDK shows the sign in UI again only if the saved sign in information expired or was revoked by the authentication server.

 ## Get access token and ID token